Mistral (wind): Maestral or maestro in the Adriatic

 Similar names—maestral or maestro—are used for (although also mostly northwestern) a quite different wind in the Adriatic Sea.
 It is an anabatic sea-breeze wind which blows in the summer when the east Adriatic coast gets warmer than the sea.
 It is thus a mild sea-to-coast wind, unlike the mistral.
 The strong katabatic wind there is the northeastern bora.

 In Greece, it is also known as maïstros or maïstráli.
 In southwestern Crete, it is considered the most beneficial wind, said to blow only in daytime.

 In Provençal culture

 The mistral played an important part in the life and culture of Provence from the beginning.
 Excavations at the prehistoric site called Terra Amata, at the foot of Mount Boron in Nice, showed that in about 40,000 B.C. the inhabitants had built a low wall of rocks and beach stones to the northwest of their fireplace to protect their fire from the power of the mistral.

 The mas (farmhouse) traditionally faces south, with its back to the mistral.
 The bell towers of villages in Provence are often open iron frameworks, which allow the wind to pass through.
 The traditional Provençal Nativity scene usually includes a figure of a shepherd holding his hat, with his cloak blowing in the mistral.

 A Fête du Vent (Festival of Wind) is held periodically on the Prado Beach in Marseille.

+In the arts

+The Dutch post-impressionist painter Vincent van Gogh experienced the Mistral wind while living in the south of France, particularly during his time in Arles (1888–1889) and Saint-Rémy-de-Provence (1889–1890).
+The force of the Mistral made it challenging for van Gogh to paint en plein air (outdoors), as it could knock over his easel and blow dust and debris onto his canvas.
+He sometimes had to secure his easel with stakes to continue working.

+Some scholars suggest that the swirling, dynamic movement in paintings like The Starry Night (1889) and Wheat Field with Cypresses (1889) might have been influenced by the wind's presence.

+In his letters to his brother Theo and others, Van Gogh frequently mentioned the Mistral and its effects on both his artistic process and mental state.
+He described it as both artistically inspiring and physically exhausting, writing:

+"The wind in this country—especially the Mistral—is something one has to wrestle with, but it does create the most beautiful effects in the wheatfields, with the movement and changing light."